DramaShare Ministries

 Special Instructions:

-All actors mime the existence of a house which is, (by their reactions): just downstage, or off to right, or left hand from their location.
+All actors mime the existence of a house which is, (by their reactions): just downstage, or off to the right, or left of their location.
 When the intent is that the house is small: all eyes and heads move downward and face shows unacceptability, when the house is large all eyes and heads move upward and face shows approval.
 Attention of all actors, including non-speaking crowd, is constantly and uniformly directed to those spots.

 Ensure that in characterization and rehearsals the exact and consistent location, size and acceptance of the house is established for consistency.
-The audience must be convinced the non-speaking actors have uniformly bought in through "suspended belief."
+The audience must be convinced the non-speaking actors have uniformly bought in through suspended belief.

 Any number of non-speaking actors for crowd, have some of the crowd enter with each new speaking actor coming on stage.
 Ensure the non-speaking actors are at least as well trained as speaking actors since their roles must be even more convincing without being overdone, reacting appropriately to current tempo and feeling: (smile, snicker silently when correctness happens, sorrow when a hurtful thing is said, all agree at appropriate times).
 Correct reactions are essential as new situations happen, not "telegraphed" to the audience in advance.